Persona movement report

 • Left side: The left side of the chart shows the distribution of the personas at the start of the specified date range.
 The New customers persona includes contacts that don’t have any orders at the start of the date range, but have one or more by the end of it.

 • Middle: The middle of the chart shows the movement of contacts from one persona to another, or sometimes the same persona, between the date range.
 This doesn’t show every change a contact might undergo during this time, but how they have changed from the start to the end of the date range.
-It’s possible, given a long enough time period, that a contact may move from the start date persona to another, and then back to the start date persona; this appears a persona that hasn’t changed.
+It’s possible, given a long enough time period, that a contact may move from the start date persona to another, and then back to the start date persona; this appears as a persona that hasn’t changed.

 • Right side: The right side of the chart shows the distribution of the personas at the end of the time period.
 You can hover over each block to see the number of contacts that belong to that persona at the end of the time period.

-Understanding population size change
+Understand population size change

 The Population size change table shows the personas and compares the movement of your contacts between them using numbers, based on the date range you select.